2017: Medical equipment, and more money raised for a new hospital

 The Health Foundation purchased medical equipment valued at $587,662 for the health region in 2017.
-We were able to do that because we had a lot of help.
-Over 5,000 donations were made to the Foundation in the year.

 In addition, $253,000 was set aside for the new hospital fund.
 These proceeds came from the Farming for Health project.
 The Farming for Health project has reached its goal of raising $1 million, and all of those funds have been set aside for the new hospital.
 Farming for Health will continue but in future years the funds raised will buy needed medical equipment.

 Because of the generosity of our donors we purchased several pieces of equipment that are making a difference in our healthcare:

 In addition, working with Brayden Ottenbreit Close cuts for Cancer we were able to renovate, furnish and equip two rooms for palliative care in Jowsey House at the Yorkton and District Nursing Home.
 This equipment and the palliative care rooms added up to $252,000.

 We also raised and spent $118,472 on many smaller pieces of equipment, like a scope for the Ear Nose and Throat Clinic, equipment for nurses working in homecare, and of course we buy equipment for most of the facilities outside of Yorkton.

 Another $26,390 was awarded in education scholarships in 2017, to assist nurses and therapists who want to improve their clinical care skills so they can look after patients to the best of their ability.
 Sometimes when it has been difficult to recruit people for positions, The Foundation provides funds so nurses or medical technicians can take additional training.